Knee Pain When Squatting

 1. RICE Treatment

-RICE stands for rest, ice, compression and elevation and is a great place to start when treating knee pain from squatting.
+RICE treatment stands for rest, ice, compression and elevation and is a great place to start when treating knee pain from squatting.

 • Rest: the knee and avoid activities that cause knee pain, especially squats